vladtraistaru/snake/README.md

 # snake
-Classical snake game writen in C around 2001, when I was in highschool, using the Borland C++ 3.1 editor and some VGA graphics driver.
+The classical Snake game writen in C around 2001, when I was in highschool, using the Borland C++ 3.1 editor and some VGA graphics driver.

 Execute the SNAKE.EXE file using DOSBox (https://sourceforge.net/projects/dosbox/) after you mount your drive inside DOS ( 'mount C C:/').